College: You Can Do It!

 Take into account your abilities and strengths, as well as your disabilities, when scheduling classes, work, and social activities.
 If your strength and ability vary daily, allow for flexibility.
 Self-management skills include maintaining reasonable academic and personal routines on a daily basis.

-Study skills involve knowing how you can effectively learn academic content.
-These skills include strategies for note-taking during lectures and labs, reading, and test-taking.
-Development of each of these skills is important and leads to effective overall study habits.
+Study skills include strategies for note taking during lectures and labs, reading, and test taking.
 On many campuses, study skills courses are available to students free of charge.
-Many campus departments have tutoring, study groups, and open labs to help students be successful.
+These may include tutoring, study groups, and open labs to help students be successful.
 Thoroughly explore the availability of these offerings at your school and take advantage of opportunities available to you.

-Many students, including individuals with disabilities, find it useful to obtain assistance from campus offices as well as outside resources.
-A disability services office can be a good place to start.
+Many students, including individuals with disabilities, find it useful to obtain assistance from campus offices, such as the disability services office.
 Support services can be long-term or temporary.
 In many instances, a service that provides assistance requires ongoing attention.
 For example, to continue receiving some services you may need to provide updates on progress, status reports, and renewal requests.
 Factoring these requirements into a regular schedule of activities will ensure continuity of services.

-Use of computer and Internet resources is often essential in college and work.
-Assistive technology makes it possible for people with a variety of disabilities to use these powerful tools.
+Assistive technology makes it possible for people with a variety of disabilities to make full use of computers and the Internet in college and at work.
 Take advantage of opportunities in high school and college to learn about and use computer technologies.
 Of particular importance is developing skills in word processing and information access for research purposes.
 Many colleges have computer labs available to students and, in many cases, provide assistive technology.
 Find out what technology is available at your school and make use of these resources.

 Think Ahead